 Automated actions for governance and remediation.
 For more information, see Control.

 Only the governance action of the first triggered policy is guaranteed to be applied.
-For example, if a file policy has already applied an Azure Information Protection (AIP) label to a file, a second file policy cannot apply another AIP label to it.
+For example, if a file policy has already applied a sensitivity label to a file, a second file policy cannot apply another sensitivity label to it.

 Once enabled, the policy continuously scans your cloud environment and identifies files that match the content and context filters, and apply the requested automated actions.
 These policies detect and remediate any violations for at-rest information or when new content is created.
 Policies can be monitored using real-time alerts or using console-generated reports.

 The following are examples of file policies that can be created:

 Publicly shared files - Receive an alert about any file in your cloud that is publicly shared by selecting all files whose sharing level is public.

 Publicly shared filename contains the organization's name - Receive an alert about any file that contains your organization's name and is publicly shared.
 Select files with a filename containing the name of your organization and which are publicly shared.